Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Flat Cake

-The cake comes out of the oven, and you notice that the cake is flat or that it has no volume
+The cake comes out of the oven, and you notice that the cake is flat or that it

 to it.
 The reasons are: